FOR MORE INFORMATION ON THE SPECIFIC MINISTRIES OF BCC|YOUTH, CLICK THE LINKS BELOW:

 REACHING OUT TO OUR STUDENTS

 One of the ways we reach out to our students is by providing a slightly different structure to Sunday morning.
-Here’s what a typical Sunday will look like for your 4th grader:
+Here’s what a typical Sunday will look like for your 4th and 5th grader:

 9:30 WORSHIP (Sanctuary)